 - Honours program in Biotechnology, leading to a BSc (honours) degree - Major in Biotechnology, leading to a BSc degree - Multidisciplinary Major in Biotechnology and Chemistry, leading to a BSc degree - Interdisciplinary Major in Biotechnology and Business Administration, leading to a BSc degree The TWU biotechnology program is comprised of a basic life sciences core together with biotechnology courses offered within the Departments of Biology and Chemistry.
 Business courses offered by the School of Business are also available for students intending a management career in biotechnology.
 Standard entry requirements for medical school and other professional schools are met by the basic life sciences core while biotechnology courses provide an understanding of the component technologies together with applications of biotechnology in health care, agriculture, forestry, food processing, marine sciences, and the environment.
 The program approaches ethical concerns from both a scientific and Christian perspective enabling students to contribute reasoned, ethical interpretations to the discourse of the biotechnology marketplace.
 The program includes required practicum (for credit) and co-op (paid) placements in biotechnology industries in North America to provide hands-on, supervised work experience.
-Note: This program is offered under the written consent of the Minister of Advanced Education effective March 9, 2006 (renewed April 4, 2011), having undergone a quality assessment process and been found to meet the criteria established by the Minister.
-Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree are appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions).
 Admission to the biotechnology honours program requires a GPA of 3.0 in the first semester of study in a science program (e.g., BIOL 113; CHEM 111; MATH 123 or 105; ENGL 103; FNDN 101); a GPA of 3.0 in biology and biotechnology courses must be maintained as well as an overall GPA of 3.0 for graduation.
-Chemistry Department of Chemistry Chadron M. Friesen, Ph.D., Chair The Department of Chemistry offers:
+Chemistry Department of Chemistry Chadron M. Friesen, Ph.D., Chair This program is offered under TWU's exempt status with the Degree Quality Assessment Board.
+The Department of Chemistry offers: